 PHILADELPHIA - Amanda Butler calls her Nema.

-Viola Draper is her formal name, and she is the woman the UF coach credits for much of her upbringing.
+Viola Draper is her formal name and she is the woman Butler credits from much of her upbringing.

-Draper, in her late 90s, had been in the hospital the past few days, so last week Butler had changed her recruiting schedule for today and tomorrow so she could go visit her after the team's game at Temple Saturday afternoon.
+Draper, in her late 90s, had been in the hospital the past few days, so last week Butler had changed her recruiting schedule to go visit her after UF's game at Temple Saturday afternoon.

 The team was notified late Friday night by the assistant coaches, just before a team meal.